 A key priority for Exeter Culture is the commissioning of the first Place-based Arts & Cultural Strategy for the city.
 Tom Fleming Creative Consultancy has been commissioned to produce the new Strategy.
 TFCC has an international reputation for delivering strategy and policy leadership across the creative, cultural and arts sectors.
 With a portfolio spanning over 80 countries, 200 cities and countless institutions and creative details, TFCC’s technical expertise and strategic thinking helps position culture and creativity at the heart of society.

-We're a small core team working hard to forge and nurture connections, initiate and facilitate conversations, and encourage and enable collaboration.
+Exeter Culture brings together everyone who cares about arts and culture in the city.
+Our small core team works hard to forge and nurture connections, initiate and facilitate conversations, and encourage and enable co-creation.

-Supported by a new collaboration between stakeholders University of Exeter, Exeter City Council, InExeter (the city’s business improvement district) and Exeter College, as well as funding from Arts Council England, Exeter Culture is here to improve the resilience and ambition of Exeter’s arts and cultural sector by creating new connections that define the city’s future.
+Supported by a new collaboration between stakeholders University of Exeter, Exeter City Council, InExeter (the city’s business improvement district) and Exeter College, as well as funding from Arts Council England, Exeter Culture is here to improve the resilience and ambition of Exeter’s arts and cultural sector by creating new local, national and international connections that define the city’s future.

-Together, with the city’s creative practitioners and cultural organisations, we will shape a vibrant, creative and culturally rich quality of life for those who live, work and visit Exeter.
+Together with the city’s creative practitioners and cultural organisations, we will shape a vibrant, creative and culturally rich quality of life for those who live in, work in and visit Exeter.